-As higher ed made an emergency transition to remote learning and research this spring, faculty were challenged to change the format and content of their courses while creating a positive learning experience for students.
-Remote work also changed faculty’s ability to conduct research and scholarship.
-As a result, institutions are reevaluating their faculty review processes, including adjusting tenure timelines, broadening the scope of measurement, and shifting priorities to reflect the realities of what faculty faced in the spring term.
+As higher ed had to transition suddenly to remote learning and research in the spring of 2020, faculty adjusted by changing their course content and formats while focusing on making positive and safe learning spaces for students.
+Remote work also changed the faculty’s ability to conduct research and scholarship.
+As a result of teachers' response, institutions are reevaluating their faculty review processes, including broadening the scope of measurement, adjusting tenure timelines, and shifting priorities to reflect the realities of what faculty faced in the spring term.

-While higher ed has faced incredible challenges and a high volume of change this spring, many institutions are taking the lessons they have learned through the transition to build out digital processes to drive long-term improvements.
+While higher ed faced incredible challenges and a high volume of change this spring, many institutions are taking the lessons they have learned through the transition to build out digital processes that drive long-term improvements.

 “Not everybody needs it, not everybody wants it.
 If we grant everybody, that means that some people have to go out for promotion early, which is a larger hassle,” Powers said.
 “We may have to consider some longer extensions for some of those science faculty whose experiments have been horribly disrupted, or faculty who rely heavily on travel for international presentations or international data collection who have been thwarted on those activities and work.”

-In addition to considering extending the promotion and tenure clock, some institutions are reevaluating the expectations around promotion and tenure to reflect the shift in job requirements and responsibilities faculty have faced as a result of COVID.
+In addition to considering extending the promotion and tenure clock, some institutions reevaluated the expectations around promotion and tenure to reflect the shift in job requirements and responsibilities faculty have faced as a result of COVID-19.

-This extends to using student feedback in the review, promotion, and tenure process.
-While many institutions have chosen to stay the course in their survey and evaluation process, they are choosing to allow faculty to determine whether they include these course ratings in their portfolio, risk-free.
-This allows the institution to effectively capture data on student and faculty performance, stay on track and compliant with assessment requirements, and learn from student feedback while keeping the extraordinary circumstances of spring 2020 in mind.
+This extended to using student feedback in the review, promotion, and tenure process.
+While many institutions have chosen to stay on course in their survey and evaluation process, they chose to allow faculty to determine whether they include these course ratings in their portfolio, risk-free.
+This allowed the institution to effectively capture data on student and faculty performance, stay on track and compliant with assessment requirements, and learn from student feedback while keeping the extraordinary circumstances of spring 2020 in mind.

-Measuring the “extracurriculars” has become even more challenging this spring, as continually shifting priorities has caused research and service to move further down the list as faculty go above and beyond in other areas.
-Due to the need for social distancing, faculty have spent significant time and energy moving classes online, adjusting their lesson plans to accommodate remote learning, and supporting students through the transition.
+Measuring the faculty activities outside of teaching became even more challenging in 2020, as continually shifting priorities caused research and service to move further down the list as faculty go above and beyond in other areas.
+Due to the need for social distancing, faculty spent significant time and energy moving classes online, adjusting their lesson plans to accommodate remote learning, and supporting students through the transition.